 \subsection{Exceptional Points}

-Conclusions about various phases drawn from the above linear stability analysis are robust only in regions far from the Exceptional Points (EPs) of the non-Hermitian dynamical matrix $\mathbf{M}$, where eigenvalues coalesce and eigenvectors co-align.
-Near EPs, the system undergoes strong transient growth and `bootstraps' into nonlinear phases.
-We will analyse the effect of EPs in the mechanics of active matter in a later publication.
-We only mention here that in the above linear stability phase diagrams, the only EPs present are on the boundary between monotonically stable and damped wave phases.
-Hence, the system goes into the oscillatory phase through an EP.
+So far our discussion of the instabilities has been based on the behaviour of the maximum eigenvalue $\lambda_{max}$.
+However, since the dynamical matrix $\mathbf{M}$ is non-Hermitian (see SI Eq.\,(S36)), the nature of the instabilities depends crucially on the angle between the eigenvectors, in particular on {\it exceptional} points (EPs), where two eigenvalues coincide and the corresponding eigenvectors co-align \cite{Kato1984,Fruchartetal2021}.
+In general, eigenvalue based linear stability analysis gives robust predictions only about asymptotic phases, i.e., for $t\to\infty$.
+In the vicinity of EPs, however, short time `transient growth' becomes several orders of magnitude large so that linearity fails and the system `bootstraps' into nonlinear phases \cite{TrefethenEmbree2005, Trefethenetal93}.
+We defer a detailed analysis and classification of these exceptional points to a later study.
+Here we only mention that in the linear stability phase diagrams (Fig.\,\ref{fig:phasedia-disp}(a)), the only EPs present are on the boundary between stable and damped oscillation phases.
+Hence, the system goes into the oscillatory phase through an EP \cite{Youetal2020}.